Carpentry (CARP)

 - Cultivate an awareness of environmental and cultural impacts at the community and global level during planning and construction phases.

-- Proficiency levels in both reading and mathematics are required to register for some or all of the Program courses:
+- Proficiency levels in reading, writing and/or mathematics are required to register for some or all of the Program courses: